-Specifically, we adopt LLaVA-1.5 \cite{liu2023visual} and LLaVA-NeXT \cite{liu2024improved} in 7B and 13B sizes as our target MLLM, with LLaVA-Bench COCO \cite{liu2023visual} serving as the ID dataset which is distributionally similar to the instruction tuning data.
-We adopt LLaVA-Bench Wild \citet{liu2023visual} to vary the visual input, whereas applied language translation with GPT-4, e.g., from English to $\{$Chinese, German, Chinese, Korean, Hindi, Arabic, and Greek$\}$, to realize a shift in text query.
-We vary the severity of shifts by controlling the magnitude of perturbations in synthetic shift setup and partitioning a dataset based on mean embedding distance from ID samples in natural shift setup.
-Following~\cite{liu2023visual}, we evaluate the performance using the win rate (Eq. \eqref{eq:win_rate}) with GPT-4 as a judge.
+Specifically, we adopt LLaVA-1.5 \cite{liu2023visual} and LLaVA-NeXT \cite{liu2024improved} in 7B and 13B sizes as our target MLLM, with LLaVA-Bench COCO \cite{liu2023visual} serving as the ID dataset, which is distributionally similar to the instruction tuning data.
+We adopt LLaVA-Bench Wild \cite{liu2023visual} to vary visual input semantics, and we apply language translation with GPT-4, e.g., from English to $\{$Chinese, German, Chinese, Korean, Hindi, Arabic, and Greek$\}$, to realize shifts in text query.
+We vary the severity of shifts by controlling the magnitude of perturbations in synthetic shift setup and partitioning a dataset based on the mean embedding distance from ID samples in natural shift setup.
+Following~\citet{liu2023visual}, we evaluate the performance using RP score (Eq. \eqref{eq:rp}) with GPT-4 judge.

 Figure \ref{fig:pilot_study} shows the performance variations of MLLMs under different types and magnitudes of distribution shifts, where the $x$-axis is sorted by the severity of shifts (more results from different types of shifts can be founded in Appendix \ref{appendix:experiment}).
 Across all models, a consistent trend emerges: as the severity of the shift increases, the performance degradation becomes more significant.
 This trend robustly holds for both visual and text shifts.
 Joint shifts result in greater performance degradation, suggesting a complementary effect of shifts across modalities. {\textit{These consistent observations suggest that there might exist an underlying principle explaining the relationship between performance variation and distributional discrepancy, which motivates us to investigate the theoretical model behind these empirical results.}}